Conformally equivariant quantization for spinning particles: Invariant Differential Operators on the Supercotangent Bundle

 for any representation $\rho$ of $\fkg$.
-Replacing $\rho$ by successively the three representations $\bbL^\d$, $\sL^\d$ and $\ccL^{\l,\m}$ and resorting to the given explicit expressions of the actions of the generators \eqref{AlgLieConf} of $\fkg$ leads to the result, after straightforward but rather lengthy computations. \end{proof}
+It suffices then to replace $\rho$ by successively the three representations $\bbL^\d$, $\sL^\d$ and $\ccL^{\l,\m}$ and to apply Formul{\ae} \eqref{EqLtLd}-\eqref{ActionT}.
+The results follow after straightforward but rather lengthy computations.
+The formula of $\hat{C}$ is obtained in \cite{DLO99}. \end{proof}